 V. Learning Outcomes - Complete this table as a summary of the learning outcomes from your assessment plan, using these examples as a model.
 If you need assistance completing this table and/or the Curriculum Map, please see the resources at the Office of Instruction and Assessment or contact them here.

-Learning Outcome #1: Students can identify and distinguish among the plural histories and cultural expressions of indigenous, colonial, and settler cultures across the region of the Southwest US.
+Learning Outcome #1: Students will be able to understand the history and cultural expressions of indigenous, colonial, and settler cultures across the region of the Southwest US.